The main WCB-Alberta website and its online applications use

 Recurrence (Section 61) rate

-When a worker experiences a recurrence of the same disability more than 12 months after their date of accident, a new compensation rate may be set, effective the date of the recurrence.
-The Section 61 rate is based on a worker’s earnings at the time of their recurrence.
+When a worker experiences a recurrence of the same disability more than 12 months after their date of accident, a new compensation rate may be set, effective the date of the recurrence layoff date.
+The Section 61 rate is based on a worker’s earnings at the time of their recurrence and is only set if the earnings are greater than the Sec 56 rate (including any applicable COLA's).

 In order for a worker to be eligible for a Section 61 rate adjustment, they must meet the following criteria as per Section 61 of the Workers’ Compensation Act: